ctru0009/events-management-app/README.md

 # Event Manager Application

-This is an application developed by me (Cong Chuong) and my teammate (Qian) in an assigment in course FIT2095.
+This is an application developed by me (Cong Chuong) and my teammate (Qian) in an assignment in course FIT2095.
 We used the MEAN (MongoDB, Express, Angular and Node JS).

 # Demo images
 1. Add Category